unicode-org/message-format-wg/exploration/formatted-parts.md

 if its output might reasonably consist of multiple fields.
 Where available, such a formatted value should itself be represented by `parts` rather than a unitary string `value`.
-These sub-parts should not need fields beyond their `type` and `value`, and in most cases it's presumed that the sub-part `value` would be a string.
+In most cases, these sub-parts should not need fields beyond their `type` and a string `value`, Where necessary, other `value` types may be used and other fields such as a `source` included.

 ```ts
 interface MessageDateTimePart {